Lain-Ego0/STM32_Self-Balancing_Robot/README.md

 ### 6. Motor Drive Module (`Motor.c/.h`)

-- Function: Receives the control quantity from the PID module, outputs PWM signals, and controls the motor direction with the help of IO ports (such as general IO ports 1~4) to drive the wheels.
+- Function: Receives the control quantity from the PID module, outputs PWM signals, and controls the motor direction with the help of IO ports to drive the wheels.

 ## 5. System Workflow